ipChrisLee/MoeCompiler/moe/scripts/pyScript/README.md

 # Coding Notice

-You can code in pycharm, but NOTICE that `MoeCompiler/moe` is always the working directory.
+You can code in pycharm/clion, but NOTICE that `MoeCompiler/moe` is always the working directory.

-Set working directory like this is to enable usage like `make pys py="listall"` in `moe` directory.

 This is not a part of compiler, but a part of the project.
 The duty of these python scripts is to check compiler, detect the errors and faults in compiler